 Pi (2 m) (12 m)^2 = Pi (288 m^3)

 Assume that the volume of sodium absorption by fire brick is:

 0.476 lit sodium / lit fire brick

 Then the maximum possible sodium absorption by the fire brick between the cup bottoms is:

 Pi (288 m^3)(0.476) = Pi (137.1) m^3

-Thus the volume of liquid sodium that can potentially be absorbed by the fire brick is:
+Thus the volume of liquid sodium that can potentially be absorbed by the fire brick and sand is:

 Pi (137.1 + 230.4) m^3 = Pi (367.4) m^3